A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Empirical evidence from U.S. macroeconomic data

 \subsection{Attention-based aggregation patterns}

-Motivated by the target-specific nature of the empirical ablation results, we examine how MPTE allocates information internally across variables and time.
-We study the learned attention weights to assess whether differences in predictive performance are associated with systematic differences in cross-sectional and temporal aggregation.
+Motivated by the target-specific nature of the empirical results, we study how MPTE allocates information across variables and time, assessing whether differences in predictive performance are associated with systematic differences in cross-sectional and temporal aggregation.

-A key advantage of MPTE is interpretability through its learned attention weights.
-To interpret the attention heatmaps, it is useful to distinguish two complementary summaries of the attention matrix.
-Averaging attention weights over variables yields a distribution over time indices within the context window, which provides an empirical analogue of the temporal weighting operator $B$ studied in the theoretical analysis.
-Conversely, averaging attention weights over time yields variable-specific importance weights, corresponding to the cross-sectional aggregation induced by the matrix $A_z$.
-In practice, we compute these summaries by averaging attention weights over all input sequences in the out-of-sample evaluation period.
-When the optimized model for a given target includes multiple attention heads, we further average the attention weights across heads.
+We form two complementary summaries of the attention matrix: averaging over variables yields a distribution over time indices within the context window, an empirical analogue of the temporal weighting operator $B$, while averaging over time yields variable-specific importance weights corresponding to the cross-sectional aggregation induced by $A_z$.
+Both summaries average attention over all input sequences in the out-of-sample evaluation period and, when the optimized model has multiple attention heads, across heads.

-Figures~\ref{Fig:Az_heatmaps_GDP_OUT} and \ref{Fig:Az_heatmaps_CPI} report heatmaps of the cross-sectional attention matrix $A_z$ for selected target series.
-For each target, we compare the full MPTE specification with the AB1 ablation, which removes nonlinear transformations from the encoder while preserving the attention mechanism.
-The horizontal axis indexes attending variables, while the vertical axis indexes attended variables.

-Figure~\ref{Fig:Az_heatmaps_GDP_OUT} shows that introducing nonlinear transformations substantially alters the cross-sectional aggregation structure learned by the model for targets where MPTE achieves lower RMSE than competing approaches.
-For GDPC1, the full model places pronounced attention weight on variables such as CUMFNS, while the AB1 specification shifts attention toward indicators such as M2REAL and TB6MS.
-This reallocation is economically intuitive.
-When nonlinear transformations are available, the model can better capture state-dependent effects in real activity indicators, making capacity utilization in manufacturing (CUMFNS) particularly informative for forecasting GDP growth.
-In the absence of nonlinearities, such nonlinear effects cannot be captured effectively, and the model instead places greater weight on variables such as the real M2 money stock (M2REAL) and short-term interest rates (TB6MS), whose influence on output is more readily approximated by linear relationships.

-A similar pattern emerges for OUTNFB.
-In both the full model and the AB1 ablation, several quarterly variables receive high attention weight, reflecting a pronounced low-frequency component of nonfarm business output.
-However, the presence of nonlinear transformations modifies how monthly and quarterly information is combined.
-Under the full specification, variables such as CPILFESL and IMPGSC1 receive greater attention, consistent with nonlinear interactions between prices and trade-related quantities that provide incremental information for forecasting real activity.
-In contrast, without nonlinear transformations, the model concentrates attention on income-related aggregates such as GPDIC1 and DPIC96, alongside CPILFESL, consistent with a more linear cross-sectional aggregation strategy.